SamKhoze/ComfyUI-DeepFuze/README.md

 - `video_info`: Output video metadata.

 **DeepFuze Lipsync Features:**
-- `enhancer`: You can add a face enhancer to improve the quality of the generated video.
-Using gfpgan or RestoreFormer to enhance the generated face via face restoration network
+- `enhancer`: You can add a face enhancer to improve the quality of the generated video via face restoration network.
 - `frame_enhancer`: You can add an enhance the whole frame of the video.
 - `face_mask_padding_left` : Padding to left on the face while lipsyncing.
 - `face_mask_padding_right` : Padding to the right on the face while lipsyncing.